 Have you been charged with homicide in Lexington, Kentucky?
 If so, you have every reason to be concerned about your future.
 However, you do not have to face this challenge alone.
 The experienced Lexington homicide lawyers at Suhre & Associates, LLC are here to help you fight for your future.
-Call us at (859) 569-4014.

 Our team is ready to stand by you and fight for your acquittal.
 This is a frightening time for you and your family.
 The state takes this charge very seriously and will do everything they can to convict.

 Having a strong, competent, highly-respected law firm on your team will help you get through this difficult time.
-Call our Fayette County law office today to speak with our compassionate and non-judgmental legal team at no charge.
+Contact our Fayette County law office today to speak with our compassionate and non-judgmental legal team at no charge.
 We can help.

 How Our Lexington Criminal Defense Attorneys Can Help You Fight Homicide Charges